How to Stop Your Hair From Getting Oily: Your Complete Weekly Routine, Quick Fixes, and Survival Kit

 3. Instant Restyle

-Half-up styles, messy buns, or low ponytails instantly disguise oily roots.
+Half-up styles, messy buns, or low sleek back ponytails instantly disguise oily roots.

 4. Accessory Hack